djtuls/n8n-music-automation/README.md

 ### Notion provisioning flow

 1. Configure the Notion integration token in `NOTION_TOKEN`.
+When the value is stored in an orchestrator-managed vault you can reference it with a `vault://` URI (see below).
 2. Supply database identifiers (`NOTION_PLANNER_DATABASE_ID` and
    `NOTION_MIRROR_DATABASE_ID`) if you already created them.
 3. When identifiers are missing, provide a JSON payload in